-Stable, secure data storage is probably one of the most important things in today’s data driven world.
+Stable, secure data storage is probably one of the most important things in today’s data-driven world.
 With the ability to scale fast.
 Combining two great storage solutions provides you with all those in one.
 ZFS and Ceph are a couple that cannot easily be beaten!

 Why is that?
 The short explanation is scalability.
-ZFS is a solution which ‘scales up’ as no other, while Ceph is built to ‘scale out’.
+ZFS is a solution that ‘scales up’ as no other, while Ceph is built to ‘scale out’.
 The term ‘scaling up’ means to extend the storage pool with additional disks which are fully available for the filesystems that use the pool.
 This model is generally limited by the amount of disks that can be added to a node.
-‘Scaling out’ is a different way of growing the storage capacity; not by adding disks (or bigger disks) to a machine or pool, but by adding storage nodes (a storage server with network, compute and storage capacity) to the existing storage capacity.
+‘Scaling out’ is a different way of growing the storage capacity; not by adding disks (or bigger disks) to a machine or pool, but by adding storage nodes (a storage server with network, compute, and storage capacity) to the existing storage capacity.
 This model is mostly limited by the bandwidth between the different nodes.

 Easily scaling up with ZFS

 ZFS is a combined file system and logical volume manager partly developed by Sun Microsystems.
 The ZFS name stands for nothing; briefly assigned the backronym “Zettabyte File System”, it is no longer considered an initialism.
 ZFS is very scalable, and includes extensive protection against data corruption, support for high storage capacities, efficient data compression, integration of the concepts of filesystem and volume management, snapshots and copy-on-write clones, continuous integrity checking and automatic repair, RAID-Z, native NFSv4 ACLs, and can be very precisely configured.